HD 38858

 HD 38858 is a star in the Orion constellation.
 It is a G-type main-sequence star, located at a distance of about 50 light-years.
-It has an apparent magnitude of 5.97, therefore can be seen to the naked eye only in sufficiently dark skies.
+It has an apparent magnitude of 5.97, so it can be seen by the naked eye only in sufficiently dark skies.

-The last observation of this system for a dust disc or comet belt was in 2009 by the Spitzer Space Telescope; a belt was inferred at 102 AU.
-It has an inclination of 48◦.
+This system was observed for a dust disc or comet belt in 2009 by the Spitzer Space Telescope; a belt was inferred at 102 AU.
+It has an inclination of 48°.

-The star exhibit a magnetic activity cycle remarkably similar to that of Sun, with the period of 10.8 years.
+The star exhibits a magnetic activity cycle remarkably similar to that of the Sun, with a period of 10.8 years.

 Planetary system

 The exoplanet HD 38858 b was discovered in 2011 in orbit in its host star's habitable zone, a zone in which Earth-like conditions (namely the presence of liquid water) on a planet's surface are possible.
 The planet is likely a gas giant, a type of planet which astronomers believe is unlikely to support life as it is currently understood.
 However, the planet could have a rocky natural satellite capable of sustaining an Earth-like environment.

 The existence of this planet was disputed since 2015 though, attributing the planetary signal to the frequency-domain alias of the star magnetic activity cycle, although the existence of another planet on the 198-day orbit is suspected.